-(1) All option awards were granted under the 2000 Stock Option Plan or the 2004 Equity Incentive Plan of the Company.
-Options were granted at the closing market price the day before the award until May 26, 2006, when the Company changed to the market closing price on the day of the award.
-Options vest over various times but all options are fully vested within 48 months or sooner after the award is granted.
+(1) Except for 30,000 options granted to Bruce Given as an inducement grant upon his hire, all option awards were granted under the 2004 Equity Incentive Plan of the Company.
+Options are priced at the market closing price on the day of the award.
+Options have various vesting parameters, but generally vest within 48 months or less after the award is granted.